ethereum/ethereum-org-website/src/content/defi/index.md

 Contracts are also public for anyone to inspect and audit.
 This means bad contracts will often come under community scrutiny pretty quickly.
 If a high-school-bully-come-hacker wanted to steal your allowance by hard coding their Ethereum account as the recipient, that would be available for anyone to see.
 There's nowhere for them to hide.

 This does mean there's currently a need to trust the more technical members of the Ethereum community who can read code.
-The open-source based community helps keep developers in check, but this need will diminish over time as smart contracts become easier to read and other ways to prove trustworthiness of code is developed.
+The open-source based community helps keep developers in check, but this need will diminish over time as smart contracts become easier to read and other ways to prove trustworthiness of code are developed.

 ## Ethereum and DeFi {#ethereum-and-defi}